 Templates and mobile

-Right off the bat, all templates are responsive, meaning they are all optimised for smartphones and tablets.
+Right off the bat, all templates are responsive, meaning they are all optimized for smartphones and tablets.
 There isn’t any need for separate mobile designs.
 If you want to see how the website looks on a mobile device, there is a view in the Builder editor that will allow you to see the changes.

 When it comes to the aesthetics of the templates, they are all up to date, modern and stylish.
 You can edit them via source code or via template editor.
 Currently, there are 24 templates with the Free plan, and to be honest, considering the competition, that number could be bigger.
 However, there is an app for mobile devices, so you can edit your heart out on the go.

 Even with the Free plan, you will easily be able to open a store.
 Under the Store tab, you will find all the necessities.
-However, keep in mind that some options, like unlimited products, PayPal checkout, shipping options and SSL, are available only in the Business plan.
+However, keep in mind that some options, like unlimited products, PayPal checkout, shipping options, and SSL, are available only in the Business plan.
 If you’ve never built or operated an online store, Weebly is a great playground on which to learn.
-However, if you are serious about your business, you will probably want to consider upgrading to Business plan.
+However, if you are serious about your business, you will probably want to consider upgrading to the Business plan.

 SEO and statistics

-Under the General tab in Settings, you’ll find a SEO tab.
+Under the General tab in Settings, you’ll find an SEO tab.
 There you will be able to edit meta keywords, site description, footer and header code, add a redirect, or hide the site from the search engines.
 When it comes to statistics, even Free users will be able to see page views and visitors, but if you upgrade, you will be able to see more, like search terms used to get to your website, referring sites and top-visited pages.
 If you want more, there is an option to integrate everybody’s beloved Google Analytics.